 10. Run Instagram and Facebook Lead Ads

 Instagram and Facebook lead ads use built-in forms to capture prospect contact information easily.
 Qualification questions filter out low-intent leads before they reach the leasing team.
 Direct integration with the CRM ensures that new inquiries receive an immediate follow-up.
 Advertisers track the cost-per-lead to compare social performance against other digital channels.
-Paid social ads provide a steady stream of new names for the property management.
+Paid social ads can provide a steady stream of new prospects for the leasing office.

 11. Build a Community Hashtag and User-Generated Content Campaign

 Community hashtags encourage residents to share their own photos and videos of property life.
 Reposting user-generated content with permission provides authentic marketing material at no cost.
 Monthly recap posts featuring the best resident photos build a sense of belonging and pride.
-Unique hashtags make it easy for prospects to see uncurated views of the building and amenities.
-Residents become active brand ambassadors through the use of apartment communities.
+Residents can become active brand ambassadors through the use of these apartment community hashtags.

 Resident-Driven Marketing Ideas

 Current residents serve as a powerful and cost-effective source of new rental leads.
 Programs that activate the existing community reduce the reliance on expensive paid advertising.
 Word-of-mouth marketing carries more weight than traditional ads during the prospect decision process.
-Engagement initiatives build the foundation for high-quality referrals and positive online reviews.
 Success depends on maintaining a high standard of service that residents want to share with multifamily marketing.

 12. Launch a Resident Referral Program

 Resident referral programs offer incentives for current tenants who bring in new neighbors.
-Incentives include rent credits, cash bonuses, or gift cards ranging from [$200 to $500].
+Incentives include rent credits, cash bonuses, or gift cards.
 Legal compliance requires checking state-specific limits on referral fees paid to non-licensed individuals.
 Tracking software ensures that every referral is documented and paid out upon a signed lease.
-Referral leads typically convert at higher rates because they arrive with a built-in trust for leasing.
+Referral leads typically convert at higher rates because they arrive with a built-in trust from word-of-mouth.

 Online reviews on sites like Google and ApartmentRatings influence the property's reputation.
-Timing the request after a successful maintenance, repair, or lease renewal increases positive responses.
+Soliciting reviews can help boost the rating on those sites.
+Timing the request for a review after a successful maintenance, repair, or lease renewal can increase the chance of a positive response.
 Responding professionally to negative reviews demonstrates that management values resident feedback.
-High review scores improve local search rankings and lead to more organic inquiries.
 Active review management is a core task for successful property management.

 Resident events (food truck nights or fitness classes) create opportunities for social media content.
 Filming the gatherings showcases a vibrant community culture to prospective renters online.
 Public-facing events allow the neighborhood to experience the property amenities first-hand.
 Capturing leads at the door through sign-in sheets builds a database for future outreach.
 Social gatherings strengthen bonds among neighbors and improve the apartment marketing.